dezok9/About-Me/README.md

 # About Me

 Hi! 👋🏾 I'm Destiny Okonkwo--a Computer Science (CS) and Psychology major at the University of North Carolina at Chapel Hill.
 I have many interests both inside and outside of the CS field and am always interesting in exploring new topics!
-Don't hesitate to reach out; I love having educational disucssions on anything and everything!! 💬
+Don't hesitate to reach out; I love having educational discussions on anything and everything!! 💬

 👩🏾‍🎓 **The University of North Carolina at Chapel Hill**, Computer Science (B.S.) & Psychology (B.S.), Class of 2026